-A second thing worth noting about this top-down process is that it is methodical.
-Each part of the process takes you only one step closer to beginning the development work on your product.
+This top-down process is that it is methodical.
+Each part of the process takes you one step closer to beginning the development work on your product.
 No skipping.
 That’s by design as well.
-You can’t simply jump from product vision — “We want to revolutionize the way small businesses connect with customers” — to listing out the features you’ll need for the product’s administrative dashboard.
+You can’t simply jump from product vision (e.g. “We want to revolutionize the way small businesses connect with customers”) to listing out the features you’ll need for the product’s administrative dashboard.

 Let’s assume you’ve completed steps 1 and 2: You’ve nailed down your product’s vision and turned that vision into a set of strategic goals.
 As an example, let’s say you’ve settled on four key goals you hope to accomplish with your first release of this new product:

 - Gain market share in two new vertical markets

 - Cross-sell existing customers of your other products